nicklockwood/ShapeScript/Help/export.md

 ## Rendering an Image

 In addition to 3D model formats, ShapeScript can also export 2D images.
-Images are exported with a transparent background if the selected format supports it.

-To export an image, use one of the following file extensions when exporting:
+The following image formats are supported:

 Extension             | File Type                                                       | Supports Transparency :--------------------| :-------------------------------------------------|:------------------------------